 The first Cornell Club was formed by Cornell University graduates in 1889.
 Today’s handsome 14-story Clubhouse is centrally located in midtown Manhattan at 6 East 44th Street, between Fifth & Madison Avenues.
 Formerly the offices of the Chicago Pneumatic Tube Corporation, the building was a gift to the University and was renovated by the firm of Gensler & Associates of San Francisco, CA. The Clubhouse opened its doors on December 1, 1989.

-Just steps from Grand Central Terminal, Times Square, and Rockefeller Center and near shopping, theatres and major corporate offices, The Club offers Members and guests a prime location and first-class facilities.
+Just steps from Grand Central Terminal, Times Square, Rockefeller Center, and near shopping, theatres, and major corporate offices, The Club offers Members and guests a prime location and first-class facilities.

 A small group of Alumni form The Cornell Club of New York.